Code-Institute-Submissions/PrezBala-Project4_AugResub/README.md

 - Enter Full name, Bio and upload profile picture
 - Click Update

-Expected outcome: The user is redirected to the home page, and the navbar displays the log out and home options along with the '+' symbol.
+Expected outcome: Upon successful creation of a new post, the user is redirected to the home page.
+The navbar on the top of the page will be updated to show options for logging out and returning to the home page.
+Additionally, the navbar will display a button with the message "Click here to create a new post" which users can click to create additional posts.
-Actual outcome: The user is indeed redirected to the home page, and the navbar updates to show the log out and home options as well as the '+' symbol.

 ### Log out Page